English Grammar

 To explain the function of an object, what it is used for, we use for followed by

-It is for cleaning the sink. - What's this knife for? (= What do you use it for?)
+It is for cleaning the sink. - What's this barrier for? (= What do you use it for?)

 It's for opening oysters. - What's the new suit for? (= What are you going to wear it for?)

-It's for my new job.
+It's for my interview.
 I want to make a good impression! - What's that knob for?

 It's for turning on the radiator.